extra-p/extrap/README.md

 > **Note**
 > Extra-P is designed for weak-scaling, therefore, directly modeling of strong-scaling behaviour is not supported.
 > Instead of modeling the runtime of your strong-scaling experiment, you can model the resource consumption, i.e.,
-> the runtime *times* the number of processors. *If Extra-P detects strong-scaling it will offer this conversion.*
+> the runtime *times* the number of processors.
+Extra-P automatically offers this conversion, if it detects that
+> strong-scaling data was loaded.
+If you are loading files that contain per-thread/per-rank data you should select
+> the scaling-type upfront to run the conversion already during the import.

 #### Graphical user interface